sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #18.
 Displaying all lines starting with a letter
 #19.
 REplacing chacters A-C with Z-e
 #20.
 Created a script that removes C and c from input
+#21.
+Writing a script that reverses my input